 This is a third sensor for the Oculus Rift that offers 360 degree and room-scale tracking.
 It requires an additional USB 2.0 port or higher, however the makers note that these features are experimental and “not all experiences may work as expected.”

 It comes with a 5 meter USB extension cable (although it appears that some customers have complained of not receiving the cable with it).
 It is identical to the sensors bundled with the Rift, but some customers have complained that it is screwed onto the base rather too tightly and not easy to unscrew.

 As an additional sensor it works well, enhancing the gaming experience as you move around.
 It eliminates blind spots and facilitates a larger playing area, or “room scale tracking” as it is called (sometimes shortened to room scaling).

-BUENTEK VR Stand, Universal VR Headset Holder and Cable Organizer for HTC Vive, PS VR and Oculus Rift
+Buentek VR Stand, Universal VR Headset Holder & Cable Organizer

 When you have a car you want a guaranteed parking space.
 If you buy a guitar, you like to put it on a guitar stand when not in use.
 And when you have a VR headset you also also want to store it somewhere that it is safe, but easily accessible.

 That’s what the product is for.
 It is stores the headset in a way that leaves it easily accessible to you.
 And it also provides space for organizing the cables.
 Made of ABS plastic - the same material that lego bricks are made from - it is not exclusively for the Oculus Rift, but can - as the name implies - store any of the major VR headsets.